-At IPO on October 7, 2020, the REIT was formed to own and operate the Initial Communities, being a portfolio of 45 income-producing MHCs comprising 8,255 lots located in the following four contiguous states: Kentucky, Indiana, Ohio and Tennessee, and a fleet of approximately 600 manufactured homes for lease to residents of the Initial Communities held indirectly by Flagship Operating, LLC.
+October 7, 2020 The REIT was formed to own and operate the Initial Communities, being a portfolio of 45 income-producing MHCs comprising 8,255 lots located in the following four contiguous states: Kentucky, Indiana, Ohio and Tennessee, and a fleet of approximately 600 manufactured homes for lease to residents of the Initial Communities held indirectly by Flagship Operating, LLC.
 In connection with the closing of the IPO, the REIT acquired the Initial Portfolio other than two Initial Communities comprising 622 lots located in Louisville, being Barrington Pointe and Copperstone Pointe.

-On November 2, 2020, the Barrington Pointe and Copperstone Pointe Communities were acquired.
+November 2, 2020 The Barrington Pointe and Copperstone Pointe Communities were acquired.
+NOVEITIBEL Z. ZUZU The barrington i diffic and copperatoric i diffic communities were dequired.

-On December 17, 2020, the REIT announced the acquisition of seven MHCs consisting of 379 lots for approximately \$12.9 million.
+December 17, 2020 The REIT acquired seven MHCs consisting of 379 lots for approximately \$12.9 million.
 The acquisitions were all within the REIT's geographic footprint at that time with three MHCs (197 lots) in Evansville, Indiana, two MHCs (101 lots) in Northern Kentucky, and two MHCs (81 lots) in Paducah, Kentucky.

-On February 9, 2021, the REIT announced the acquisition of two MHCs consisting of an aggregate of 151 lots and the acquisition of 8 additional lots adjacent to an already-owned community, for an aggregate purchase price of approximately \$6.1 million.
+February 9, 2021 The REIT acquired two MHCs consisting of an aggregate of 151 lots and the acquisition of 8 additional lots adjacent to an already-owned community, for an aggregate purchase price of approximately \$6.1 million.
 One new community was within the REIT's existing geographic footprint with 77 lots in the Louisville, Kentucky market.
 The second new community, was the REIT's first entry into the Bowling Green, Kentucky market.

-On May 12, 2021, the REIT announced the acquisition of a MHC consisting of the Anderson Pointe community with 167 lots and a fleet of manufactured homes for a purchase price of approximately \$5.3 million.
+May 12, 2021 The REIT acquired a MHC consisting of the Anderson Pointe community with 167 lots and a fleet of manufactured homes for a purchase price of approximately \$5.3 million.
 This community was the first strategic acquisition outside of the REIT's main geographic footprint, by expanding into Little Rock, Arkansas.

-On July 2, 2021, the REIT acquired two MHCs comprising 677 lots in Missouri and Indiana for an aggregate purchase price of approximately \$65.1 million and representing entry into two new regions for the REIT.
+July 2, 2021 The REIT acquired two MHCs comprising 677 lots in Missouri and Indiana for an , . aggregate purchase price of approximately \$65.1 million and representing entry into two new regions for the REIT.

-On August 23, 2021 the REIT acquired a 231 lot MHC located in Springfield, Illinois for a purchase price of approximately \$16.3 million.
+August 23, 2021 The REIT acquired a 231 lot MHC located in Springfield, Illinois for a purchase , price of approximately \$16.3 million.
 This MHC was the REIT's first property in the state of Illinois.

-On October 25, 2021 the REIT announced the acquisition of two RV resort communities for an aggregate purchase price of approximately \$8.4 million.
+October 25, 2021 The REIT acquired two RV resort communities for an aggregate purchase price of approximately \$8.4 million.
 The RV resorts are located in Wapakoneta, Ohio and Walton, Kentucky and include 75+ acres and 467 sites.